noriakis/software/docs/scstruc/03-hurdle.md

 For handling the zero-inflated nature of the single-cell transcriptomics data, the use of the hurdle model is presented.
 The hurdle model is a two-part model that models whether the observation is zero or not, and non-zero part separately.
+For this function, `Hurdle` algorithm should be specified in `algorithm` argument in `scstruc`.

 Based on the inferred network in `HurdleNormal`, which proposed the multivariate Hurdle model and grouped lasso to learn the undirected network [@mcdavid_graphical_2019], the directed acyclic graph is inferred based on score maximization using the constraints.
-The undirected network is selected from multiple lambdas based on the BIC criteria implemented in `HurdleNormal`.
-For this function, `Hurdle` algorithm should be specified in `algorithm` argument in `scstruc`.
 By default, score will be `BIC` in `bnlearn`.
+The customized score is also introduced in this section.
+The first undirected network is selected from multiple lambdas based on the BIC criteria implemented in `HurdleNormal`.

 ``` r